 - During the application process you will be able to select this fellowship among others, if it is currently open.

-- Must include one letter of recommendation from a UCM faculty member, CV and unofficial UCM transcripts.
+- One letter of recommendation from a UC Merced faculty member.

 * The Graduate Division reserves the right not to make an award in any given year for which a call for applications/nominations has been issued.